 According to this principle, the external static pressure applied on a confined liquid is distributed or transmitted evenly throughout the liquid in all directions.
 The static pressure acts at right angles to any surface in contact with the fluid.
 Pascal also found that the pressure at a point for a static fluid would be same across all planes passing through that point in that fluid.

-Let us understand the working principle with the help of an example.
+Let us understand the working principle of Pascal’s law with an example.

 A pressure of 2000 Pa is transmitted throughout a liquid column due a force being applied on a piston.
 If the piston has an area of 0.1 m2, what is the force applied?

-This can be calculated using the following relation.
+This can be calculated using pascal’s law formula.

 F = PA,